azkaarrodhi/ENKRIPTOR/README.md

 ## 📄 License

-This project is released under the **Creative Commons CC0 1.0 Universal License**.
+This project is released under the Creative Commons CC0 1.0 Universal License.

+However, this project includes third-party libraries that are licensed under their own licenses (e.g., MIT License).
+See their respective license files for details.
 You are free to:

 - Copy